JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/organizing-specifications-with-claude-code/index.md

 Anytime you use Claude Code, what you provide, whether it’s a text prompt, code files and others, Anthropic counts that as your input tokens.
 Anything that LLM will reply with or any action it’ll take on your code base goes into the output tokens counter.

 And no matter your method of billing, subscription or API credits, we spend tokens.
-API credits give a clear view of the spent tokens, but [subscription limits aren’t so clear](https://support.claude.com/en/articles/11647753-understanding-usage-and-length-limits), especially when [“Extra usage” is active](https://support.claude.com/en/articles/12429409-extra-usage-for-paid-claude-plans).
+API credits give a clear view of the spent tokens, but [subscription limits aren’t so clear](https://support.claude.com/en/articles/11647753-understanding-usage-and-length-limits).

-Even though LLMs are stateless, the entire conversation is kept “in memory” and each time you prompt Claude Code in your IDE, the entire conversation counts towards your limit…
+Even though LLMs are stateless, the entire current conversation is kept “in memory” and each time you prompt Claude Code in your IDE, the entire conversation counts towards your limit…

 ### Tip #1: Clear Command